ali-ramadhan/msc-thesis-code/README.md

 I decided to throw a lot of things into here, many of which didn't make it into the thesis but may have gone into a paper (Ramadhan et al., [Ultrafast molecular dynamics of dissociative ionization in OCS probed by soft x-ray synchrotron radiation](https://iopscience.iop.org/article/10.1088/0953-4075/49/21/215602/meta), Journal of Physics B: Atomic, Molecular and Optical Physics, 2016).

 I'm really sorry if you find yourself here.
-I cringe when I read the code I wrote here, it's really bad.
+I cringe with shame when I look at this repo, the code is horrible and the workflow was so painful.
+No modular pieces, no version control, no organization.
+No be fair, using commercial software like MATLAB and Origin didn't help.

 Other relevant repositories:
 * [mmmgrubs](https://github.com/ali-ramadhan/mmmgrubs): MMMGRUBS: Molecular Motion Movies and Geometry Reconstruction Using Bayesian Statistics.
 This was my attempt at reconstructing molecular geometries using Bayesian inference and inverse modeling (in Stan).
 I couldn't get the Markov chain to sample at all, so it doesn't work right now.